mtgr18977/blog-app/posts/the_usa_roots_of_nazism.md

 (...)

 It is noteworthy that the notion of a "final solution" regarding the Black question appeared in the United States long before it did in Germany, in a book published in Boston in 1913.
-(10) This idea was later carried out by the Nazis, using the same term (*Endlösung*) to resolve the "Jewish question."
+(10) This idea was later carried out by the Nazis, using the same term (*Endlösung*) to resolve the "Jewish question".

 ***